-First consideration for energy-efficient retrofits is frequently given to HVAC (mechanical) systems, but a more holistic approach can prove to be very beneficial.
-Evaluating remaining service life of existing systems, component durability, energy goals, and financial constraints, provides the detailed information necessary to guide decision-making at an early stage.
+First consideration for energy-efficient retrofits is frequently given to HVAC (mechanical) systems, but a more holistic approach can prove to be more beneficial.
+Evaluating remaining service life of existing systems, component durability, energy goals and financial constraints provides the detailed information necessary to guide decision-making at an early stage.

 Modeling the numerous options for mechanical systems, roofing, wall insulation, glazing and lighting options can help determine which combinations of these will achieve the owner’s energy-use reduction goals.
 The results will depend on a number of additional factors including plug loads, climate zone and utility rates.

 As the building envelope has a significant effect on the efficiency of the HVAC system, it merits detailed consideration.
 Benefits of building envelope renewal during a retrofit include:

 - Improved thermal performance and air system control.

 - Less reliance on interior heating and cooling systems.

 - Operating energy cost savings.